 Dr. Mistkawi received the prestigious “Innovation in Technology Award” for his achievements from the academic community for North America across all US and Canadian Universities, 2011.
 He is also the recipient of the “Outstanding Young Alumni Award” and “Paul Emmett Award” from Portland State University.
 Dr. Mistkawi was an invited member where he joined the White House Council for Jobs, Education, and Competitiveness”, 2012/2013.

 Dr. Mistkawi earned his bachelor’s degree in chemistry and biochemistry from the University of Oregon, 1993.
 He received his master’s degree in electrical engineering from Oregon Graduate Institute, 2004 and doctoral degree in Physical Chemistry and Materials Science from Portland State University, Oregon, 2010.
-He holds 28 patents and the author of several technical papers.
-He received the prestigious “Innovation in Technology Award” for his achievements from the academic community for North America.
-He is also the recipient of the “Outstanding Young Alumni Award” and “Paul Emmett Award” from Portland State University.
+He holds 31 patents, author of several technical papers, and presented as keynote speaker in numerous conferences and events.